Eleanor-Shellstrop/bubbles/README.md

 ### About
-This project is to demostrate what I've learned about Object-Oriented JavaScript and DOM maniupulation for Code Louisville's Front-End Web Development Course, Spring 2021.
+This project is to demonstrate what I've learned about Object-Oriented JavaScript and DOM manipulation for Code Louisville's Front-End Web Development Course, Spring 2021.

 **Concept**